damiensullivan-ancoris/meh-oculus-sftp/README.md

 ## MANUALLY CONNECT TO MEH ftps Server

-If you would like to manually connect to ftps within MEH run the following:
+If you would like to manually connect to ftps within MEH run the following

         PASSWD=$(gcloud secrets versions access latest --secret="oculusagent-ftps-password")
         lftp ftp://oculusagent:$PASSWD@192.168.18.23